 - Reviewing, evaluating and making comments and recommendations on the planning, programming, location, financing, and scheduling of public facility projects within the region and affecting the development of the area.

 - Undertaking other studies, planning, programming, conducting experimental or demonstration projects found necessary in the development of plans for the region or country, and coordinating work and exercising all other powers necessary and proper for discharging its duties.

-The RPC is empowered, via ORC 713.23(A&B), to “make studies, maps, plans, recommendations and reports concerning the physical, environmental, social, economic, and governmental characteristics, functions, services, and other aspects of the region or county, respectively…reports on goals, objectives, opportunities, and needs, and standards, priorities, and policies to realize such goals and objectives; economic and social conditions; the general pattern and intensity of land use and open space; the general land, water, and air transportation systems, and utility and communication systems; general locations and extent of areas for conservation and development of natural resources and the control of the environment; etc.”
+The Regional Planning Commission is empowered, via ORC 713.23(A&B), to “make studies, maps, plans, recommendations and reports concerning the physical, environmental, social, economic, and governmental characteristics, functions, services, and other aspects of the region or county, respectively…reports on goals, objectives, opportunities, and needs, and standards, priorities, and policies to realize such goals and objectives; economic and social conditions; the general pattern and intensity of land use and open space; the general land, water, and air transportation systems, and utility and communication systems; general locations and extent of areas for conservation and development of natural resources and the control of the environment; etc.”

 Subdivision authority in unincorporated areas is defined in ORC 711.10.
 The RPC works closely with townships and county agencies such as the County Engineer, Sanitary Engineer, Soil and Water Conservation District, Health District and other utilities to ensure development occurs in accordance with the Subdivision Regulations, local zoning, and other plans.

 The rezoning process defined by ORC 519.07, obligates the RPC to review all rezonings in unincorporated (township) areas, both for map changes and for text changes initiated by the township.
 Based on that experience, the RPC serves as a resource for other zoning-related matters such as development plan amendments, zoning resolution amendments, and similar.